Arroz moro, Cuban black rice and beans

 2. The next day, drain and add 5 new cups of water to the pot.

-3. Bring to a boil and cook them for about 60 minutes, stirring frequently.
+3. Bring to a boil and cook them on medium heat for about 60 minutes, stirring frequently.
 Be careful not to let the beans dry out completely or they will burn.

 4. If they are absorbing the water too quickly, add 1 cup of water.

-5. After softening the beans for 60 minutes, transfer them to a bowl with 1 1/2 cups of its cooking liquid.
+5. After softening the beans for 60 minutes, transfer 1 1/2 cups of beans to a bowl with 3 cups of its cooking liquid.
 Set aside.

-6. Follow the recipe using the softened black beans with their reserved liquid in place of the canned beans.
+7. Follow the recipe using the softened black beans with their reserved liquid in place of the canned beans and water.

 Please leave me a star rating or review!